 As more workloads migrate to the cloud, the importance of DFIR will only grow.
 And as IT infrastructures expand and cyberthreats increase in sophistication, your security team likely will face challenges in monitoring and analyzing an ever-increasing volume of data.
 Vastly more data makes it difficult to distinguish between false-positive alerts and valid threats.

 The fact of the matter is that legacy security tools simply cannot keep up with the modern threat landscape.
-However, Devo Security Operations, a next-gen cloud SIEM, empowers your SOC team to conduct DFIR to protect your organization against cyberattacks.
-Devo Security Operations improves your organization’s security visibility so analysts can detect and investigate threats more efficiently and effectively.
+However, the Devo Security Data Platform, a next-gen cloud SIEM, empowers your SOC team to conduct DFIR to protect your organization against cyberattacks.
+Devo helps improve your organization’s security visibility so analysts can detect and investigate threats more efficiently and effectively.